dbonev/questionnairejs/README.md

 - Multichoice options;
 - The correct answer (either as a string or a function to evaluate it);

 This runs in a terminal (usage examples below).
-You need a NodeJS on the machine.
+You need a Node.js on the machine.

 Note that this it is completely intentional to require tests to be specified in a JS and not read from configuration or external file.
 Why?
 Mostly, because it's fun.

 To define a new test, you create a JavaScript file and construct your questions:
 ```
+// If you put your files in a different directory,
+// adjust the path accordingly
 var q = require('./questionaire_module');

 var questions = [];